List of James Bond allies: Tiger Tanaka

 Tiger Tanaka is an ally to Bond in the novel You Only Live Twice and its film adaptation.
 He is the head of the Japanese Secret Service (Koan-Chosa-Kyoku) and resides within a secret underground office complex beneath the streets of Tokyo, his identity being the most closely guarded secret in Japan.
 Tanaka helps Bond disguise himself to look Japanese so that Blofeld will not recognise him.
 Tanaka arranges for Bond to marry a girl native to the land, Kissy Suzuki (Mie Hama), in order to provide extra cover.
 In the film, Tanaka is portrayed by Tetsurō Tamba.
 He supplies an army of ninjas to attack Ernst Stavro Blofeld (Donald Pleasence) and leads the attack on Blofeld's volcano base.
 Tanaka also appears in the novel The Man with the Red Tattoo and in the Dynamite Entertainment-published spin-off comic book, Felix Leiter.

 In the novel, the character was based on one of Fleming's friends, Torao Saito – although he was not connected to Japanese intelligence, but was in fact a well-known polymath in Japan, being a journalist, writer, photographer and architect.

+Ronnie Vallance

+Vallance appears in four of the Bond novels: Moonraker, Diamonds Are Forever, On Her Majesty's Secret Service and Colonel Sun, as well as two of the short stories: "The Property of a Lady" and "Risico".
+He is the head of Special Branch, with the Metropolitan Police rank of Assistant Commissioner, and the boss of Gala Brand.